 What to consider when choosing Your First Synthesizer

 If you’re looking for your first synthesizer, you’re probably curious about what type to buy and how much it should cost.
 That’s understandable, but you should also think about how much time it will take to learn to use it properly.
 Synthesizers are complex machines that take some time to learn how to operate.
 If you start with a cheap synth that takes only a few hours to learn how to use, you may never learn to use it well.
 So, how much time do you need to learn to use the instrument?
 According to Synthesizers.org, the average synthesizer can be mastered in about five hours of practice-but that’s only if you’re serious about playing it.

 For many musicians, the idea of getting into synth programming is daunting, especially if you are new to computers or programming in general.
 Some engineers may be intimidated by the idea of creating a software instrument, while others may feel lost with any idea of how to get started.

-If you are looking to invest in a synthesizer, you are likely looking for a device that will provide you with the best sound, utility, and features.
-The first step is deciding how much money you are willing to spend.
+If you are looking to invest in a synthesizer, you are likely looking for a device that will provide you with the best sound, utility, and features – along with an array of organ benches that might make your experience even better.
+However, the first step is deciding how much money you are willing to spend.